 At FreeAgent, we’ve found practices that encourage their clients to enable bank feeds and regularly use the FreeAgent mobile app not only get much more out of the software, but also see higher levels of client retention.
 FreeAgent Partners have access to practice insights, a unique set of reports that show which clients on their Practice Dashboard are making the most of FreeAgent's key features.

-If you’re looking for ways to improve your practice processes, save your spot at our CPD-accredited webinar on 16th March where we’ll be discussing some of the best ways to improve efficiency for both your practice and your clients.
+If you’re looking for ways to improve your practice processes, you can watch our recent webinar where we discuss some of the best ways to improve efficiency for both your practice and your clients.

 3. Software still has a huge role to play in running a successful practice